Eugenio Pacelli's 1936 visit to the United States: Departure

 Pacelli met with Mayor Fiorello H. La Guardia and former Governor Alfred E. Smith before departing on the SS Conte di Savoia, which was waiting at Pier 59, on November 6.
 Pacelli arrived back in Rome on November 14, where he was immediately received by Pius XI to detail his visit.

 Significance

 American perceptions of Fascism

 According to D'Agostino, "historians have neglected to consider how Pacelli's visit communicated to observers that the Holy See and Fascist Italy shared a special relationship".
 Not only did Pacelli travel with Italy's new ambassador, Fulvio Savich, but the two became close companions during the lengthy voyage.
-At the wishes of Foreign Minister Galeazzo Ciano, Mussolini's son-in-law, Italian consular officials were invited to dine with Pacelli when he joined the Cardinals of Philadelphia, Boston, and Chicago.
+At the wishes of Foreign Minister Count Galeazzo Ciano, Mussolini's son-in-law, Italian consular officials were invited to dine with Pacelli when he joined the Cardinals of Philadelphia, Boston, and Chicago.

 Vatican-US relations

 In their meeting, Pacelli secured from Roosevelt a promise to appoint a US representative to the Holy See.
 No such diplomatic link had existed since 1870, when the Risorgimento seized the territories of the Papal States, all but ending the papacy's temporal power.
 The Senate had withdrawn the stipend for such a diplomat in 1867, seeing little value in maintaining the outpost.
 Roosevelt appointed an informal "personal envoy", which did not require Senate approval.
 By the time of the meeting, the Senate opposition was primarily rooted in Protestant objections, rather than cost.
 Roosevelt did not fulfill his promise until December 1939, when he appointed Myron Charles Taylor as his personal representative to Pius XII; Taylor's appointment was renewed by Truman and lasted until 1950.

 The Wartime Correspondence Between President Roosevelt and Pope Pius XII were published in 2005 with the foreword and notes of Taylor.